Mansimran7/Machado-lab-Programming-Challenge/README.md

 2) Run the Application
 3) Open VSCode and cd to "pc_fe" folder.
 Do npm install and npm start.
 4) Use Postman to test automation script

+**Future Work**
+1) I had initially planned to add a Zuul Gateway.
+In this setup gateway doesnt add much value because of few services, but it does come in handy for load balancing and routing when there are multiple services
+2) The timestamps added currently are hardcoded, they could be updated to reflect current time and not needed to be added manually
+3) I can understand my UI is a little basic, as I had spent a lot of time on backend and data.
+Adding the JWT Tokens, automation script and exception handling took some time.
+Hence, I believe the UI could be significantly improved.
+4) Dockerize the entire application
+5) Reflect the latitudes and logitudes on Maps in React.
+The last point especially I had thought I'll add in the end but because of time constraints I couldn't add this and other points.

+Thank You!